DavOstx7/port-scanner-application/README.md

 This is an old Port Scanner Application written in Python ;)

+**__NOTE:__** This code was from my highschool's finals project.
+It does not follow SOLID principles whatsoever,
+              and should definitely be refactored!

 ## Prerequisites

 1) Requires running on Ubuntu.
 2) Requires nmap installed: `sudo apt install nmap`.
 3) Requires to make the Terminal shell script executable: `chmod +x ./Terminal.sh`.

 ## Files